dontic/postifyAI/README.md

 ## Get started
 ### Self Hosted

-You need to have API access to:
+You will need to have API keys for:
-- OpenAI or Claude
+- Either OpenAI or Anthropic
 - SerpAPI

 You can then deploy the tool locally with docker: